Schlumberger signals improving international drilling activity

-Schlumberger, which has been selling assets in North America, said it is benefiting from an inflection in global drilling activity which has picked up as oil prices climbed to $65.45.
+The oilfield services provider, which has been selling assets in North America, said it is benefiting from an inflection in global drilling activity which has picked up as oil prices climbed to $65.45 a barrel.

 Worldwide, the rig count has risen about 11.5% to 1,231 for the quarter ended in March, according to Baker Hughes data.

-Schlumberger reported revenue of $5.2 billion for the quarter, off 30% year-over-year and down 6% sequentially.
+Schlumberger reported revenue of $5.2 billion for the quarter, down 30% year-over-year and 6% lower sequentially.
 Excluding the impact of divestitures, its revenue was flat quarter-on-quarter.

+Its shares slipped 1.6% in early trading.
+While Wall Street analysts said the results were broadly positive, they cautioned that Schlumberger’s modest earnings beats may prompt a pullback in the stock given its outperformance relative to peers.

 The company offered a tepid outlook on growth in North America, which accounted for just 19% of revenue compared with roughly 29% last year.